seCRet-blip/carbon-app-ai/cnn_test/docs/legal_compliance_checklist.md

 **Document Version:** 1.0
 **Date:** November 28, 2025
-**Jurisdiction:** New Zealand (Applicable Internationally)
+**Jurisdiction:** New Zealand Only
+**Deployment Scope:** New Zealand
 **Review Frequency:** Quarterly or upon regulatory change

 ---

 ## Purpose

-This checklist provides a comprehensive overview of legal and compliance considerations for deploying the Carbon Credit Eligibility AI system.
-It should be reviewed with legal counsel before deployment and updated regularly to reflect changing regulations.
+This checklist provides a comprehensive overview of legal and compliance considerations for deploying the Carbon Credit Eligibility AI system **within New Zealand only**.
+It should be reviewed with New Zealand legal counsel before deployment and updated regularly to reflect changing regulations.

->  **DISCLAIMER:** This document is for informational purposes only and does not constitute legal advice.
-Consult with qualified legal counsel for specific legal guidance.
+> ⚠️ **DISCLAIMER:** This document is for informational purposes only and does not constitute legal advice.
+Consult with qualified New Zealand legal counsel for specific legal guidance.

+> 📍 **DEPLOYMENT SCOPE:** This system is designed for New Zealand deployment only.
+International regulations (GDPR, CCPA, etc.) are marked as "Reference Only" and are not required for NZ-only operations.

 ---